tkzv/OpenXCOM.Tools/Distribution/ReadMe.txt

 - kevL

 ps.
-Open MapView at least once before trying to run PckView (the latter needs some settings that at present only the former creates).

-pps.
-This is a work in progress. ppps.
+This is a work in progress. pps.
 I don't have TFTD so that's untested.